kbase/kbase-ui/docs/installation.md

 - release
 - deployment

 The *development* build creates a complete usable KBase UI system, but code is not fully optimized.
+It is suitable for development of the UI or of plugins being developed for integration into it.
+It is also the right build to use for running and developing tests.

-The *testing* build is similar to development, except that a separate set of testing files are built from the primary build.
+The *production* build is additive to the development build, in that if first creates a development build, and then creates and optimized set of production-ready files.
+This build step is separated from development becuase the creation of production-ready files can be time consuming.

 The *release* build contains optimizations, especially to improve load time, including minification and concatenation.
+It also runs all tests and code quality checks, so that a release may not be built unless all tests and code quality checks succeed.

+Finally, the *deployment* build will create a release build and then install it into the target system.
+The only deployment environment currently supported is the KBase runtime environment.

 These scenarios are supported by specific build parameters, which are covered in more detail in the [building](building.md) documentation.

 ## Preparation

-All installations require the following stesps:
+All installations require the following steps:

 ### 1) Create a working directory